our mission

 • 85% of GPD residents have equitable access to a park within a half mile of their home.

-2024 IMPACT award projects
+IMPACT award projects

 Staff completely redeveloped the training program for camp counselors in 2024 to ensure better retention of the values and skills needed for our counselors.
+The four-day training included interactive and new ways of learning to help counselors put their learning immediately into implementation.
+This was a refreshing change from the previous format of dry presentations outlining policies and procedures.

 see the award submission →